Shubham1011/PredictingUsersInterest-/README.md

 | 45            | female        | business      | list4         |

-Above is just a sample set from training dataset showing all the parameters I also generated a reat api which takes the json
+Above is just a sample set from training dataset showing all the parameters I also generated a rest api which takes the json
 ```
 {
   "age": 23,